Health & insurance

 Before You Go

-Plan ahead for vaccinations, as some require more than one injection over a period of time, while others should not be given in combination.
+Plan ahead for getting your vaccinations, as some of them require more than one injection over a period of time, while others should not be given in combination.

 Record all vaccinations on an International Certificate of Vaccination, available from your doctor.
 It is a good idea to carry this as proof of your vaccinations when travelling in Cambodia.